-The Stuart Hall Libary Artist’s residency is a funded opportunity for an artist to be in residence at Iniva’s Stuart Hall Library over a three-month period.
-The selected artist receives a total sum of £4,500 and given support to pursue their research in the library.
+The selected artist will receive a total sum of £4,750 and be given support to pursue their research in the library.

-Building on the distinct connections between both organisations, the residency offers a visual artist the opportunity to develop their practice by excavating the ideas contained within the library, taking the writings of Professor Stuart Hall as a starting point.
+Building on the distinct connections between both organisations, the residency offers a visual artist the opportunity to develop their practice by excavating the ideas contained within Stuart Hall Library and iniva archives, taking the writings of Professor Stuart Hall as a starting point.

 We are particularly interested in working with an artist or artist collective whose practice is informed by perspectives on politics, identity and activism; who is interested in the language of the international and ideas around diaspora; and whose methodology may relate to notions of archiving and the archival.